RNA Transcription, Processing, and Translation

 - Pre-mRNA: The initial RNA transcript that undergoes processing.

-- Processing: Modifications to the pre-mRNA, including splicing and polyadenylation.
+- Processing: Modifications to the pre-mRNA, including splicing (removal of introns and joining of exons) and polyadenylation (addition of a poly(A) tail).

 - mRNA: The mature RNA molecule that carries the genetic information to the ribosome.